serras/emacs-haskell-tutorial/tutorial.md

 ```
 And save the file.
 If `ghc-mod` is correctly loaded, you should see a red line under the line `import Data.Ma`, and a `!` sign at the left margin.
 This means that there is an error on this line.
 If you want to read the error, you have two options:
   * Move the mouse to the line, and the error will be shown in a tooltip.
-  * Navigate through the error using `M-n` or `Esc n` (both for the next error) and `M-p` or `Esc p` (both for the previous one).
+  * Navigate to the error using `M-n` or `Esc n` (both for the next error) and `M-p` or `Esc p` (both for the previous one).
 Then press `M-?` and the error will be shown in a new buffer.
 Correct the error by changing `Ma` to `Map` and save the file (remember, `C-x C-s`).
 The `ghc-mod` extension will check the file again (it does so only when saving a file) and now highlights the lines in a yellow color with a `?` symbol at the margin.
 This means that the lines have warnings associated with them.
 You can navigate through them as you did with errors.
-But note that warning will only be shown if no errors are present in the file.
+But note that warnings will only be shown if no errors are present in the file.

 Apart from the GHC compiler, there is another tools that helps writing good Haskell code, namely [HLint](http://community.haskell.org/~ndm/hlint/).
-HLint provides suggestions to write more idiomatic and concise code.
+HLint provides suggestions to help you write more idiomatic and concise code.
 To use it, you need to install the corresponding executable:
 ```
 cabal install hlint
 ```